good

 Camera Trap

-Since subscription packages for each program vary, the table below compares each provider's offering on the basis of a sample, with similar conditions.
-In comparison to other similar services from our sample, Avast Antivirus's premium version is in the more affordable end of the midfield.
+Since subscription packages for antivirus software vary, the table below compares each provider's option that comes closest to our template.
+Relative to the other similar services from our sample, Avast Antivirus's premium version is in the more affordable end of the midfield.

 1.